Facebook logo

 Although the potato was developed by Native people in South America, the Europeans get credit for introducing the plant to North America as a food crop.
 Several species grew wild here but it wasn't cultivated, although Native people in Mexico and the American Southwest may have been about to begin cultivation when their efforts were interrupted by European contact.

-Unfortunately, in Ireland only a few varieties of potato were grown and in 1845 a fungus known as potato blight attacked the crop.
-The entire country's harvest failed for 2 successive years causing a severe famine that killed more than a million people and forced another possible 2 million to immigrate, with 500,000 coming to the United States by 1850.
-The aftereffects of the famine contributed to Irish immigration to the U.S. into the 20th century.
+Unfortunately, in Ireland only a few varieties of potato were grown and in 1845 a fungus known as potato blight, or late blight, attacked the crop.
+The entire country's harvest failed for 2 successive years causing a severe famine that killed more than a million people and forced possibly 2 million more to emigrate, with 500,000 coming to the United States by 1850.
+The aftereffects of the famine contributed to Irish emigration to the U.S. into the 20th century.

-In 1847, only sixteen years after having been "removed" from their homeland in the southeastern United States and experiencing starvation and other deprivations, a group of Choctaw raised $710 dollars and sent it to Ireland to aid in the famine relief efforts.
-This was an amazing amount of money for the time and circumstances.
 In recognition of the Choctaw's generosity, in 1992 Action From Ireland, a Dublin-based human rights group, sent eight people on a 500 mile walk retracing the Choctaw Trail of Tears, from Oklahoma back to the Choctaw homeland in Mississippi, in a fund-rasing effort for famine relief in Somalia.
+In 2015 a sculpture titled Kindred Spirits, commemorating the Choctaw donation was installed at Bailick Park in County Cork, Ireland.

 So have a happy Saint Patrick's Day, and if you're Irish, kiss a Choctaw.